top of page

 lis_orig.png

-Lis is a British black belt in Shotokan karate and has been volunteering with FairFight since 2019.
+Lis is a British second dan black belt in shitoryu karate and has been volunteering with FairFight since 2019.
+In her professional life she is a linguistics scholar in Belgium.

 Sushma Sing